 Every knitter and crocheter has one… it’s called a ‘yarn stash’.
 And, if left unchecked, your stash can quickly turn into an unkept mess that just seems to keep on growing (on it’s own, of course!).
 But don’t worry!
-I’m here with a step-by-step-guide to organize your stash and get it under control.
+I’m here with a step-by-step-guide to organize yarn and get your stash under control.

 Finding yarn in your stash is the key to using it